steel9/CSClock/README.md

 **A C# application which keeps track of the time you spend on your computer, by setting limits.
 It will then alert you when your computer time is out.
 Note that CSClock doesn't *prevent* you from using the computer after the limit is reached, but it *alerts* you.**

+If everything works as it should, CSClock should automatically update at next app start (if an Internet connection is available).
+You should not have to update manually. **NOTE:** The portable version (if you only download CSClock.exe and run it) does NOT contain the automatic updater.

 0.2.1 news (only bug fixes):
 - Removal tool fix
 - Updater fix